pmd/pmd/docs/pages/pmd/projectdocs/committers/merging_pull_requests.md

     git checkout pmd/5.9.x
     git merge pmd/5.8.x

-After that, we merge the changes into the master branch:
+After that, we merge the changes into the main branch:

-    git checkout master
+    git checkout main
     git merge pmd/5.9.x

-{%include note.html content="This ensures, that every change on the maintenance branch eventually ends up in the master branch and therefore in any future version of PMD.<br>
+{%include note.html content="This ensures, that every change on the maintenance branch eventually ends up in the main branch and therefore in any future version of PMD.<br>
 The downside is however, that there are inevitable merge conflicts for the maven `pom.xml` files, since every branch changed the version number differently.<br>
-We could avoid this by merging only the temporary branch \"pr-124\" into each maintenance branch and eventually into master, with the risk of missing single commits in a maintenance branch, that have been done outside the temporary branch." %}
+We could avoid this by merging only the temporary branch \"pr-124\" into each maintenance branch and eventually into main, with the risk of missing single commits in a maintenance branch, that have been done outside the temporary branch." %}

 ### Merging vs. Cherry-Picking